diocomweb/website/docs/programs/disrupt_nft.md

 ### Install Metamask, create, and fund an EVM wallet

   * You will need to have USDC.wh on the Moonbeam network (USDC.wh is USDC wrapped by Wormhole) and Glimmer on the Moonbeam network to buy the NFT(s)
-  * If you can get these tokens from an exchange, great - send the amount of USDC.wh you want to spend on NFTs to your EVM wallet, and send 5 Glimmer for gas to the same wallet
+  * If you can get these tokens from an exchange, great - send the amount of USDC.wh you want to spend on NFTs to your EVM wallet, and send 5 GLMR for gas to the same wallet (both on the Moonbeam network)
-  * If you can't already easily get USDC.wh and Glimmer you'll need to swap some from USDC (Ethereum)
+  * If you can't already easily get USDC.wh and GLMR you'll need to swap some from USDC (Ethereum)

     * a) Send USDC (Ethereum) to your wallet for NFT purchase
     * b) Send Ethereum (Ethereum) to your wallet for gas
-    * c) Get Glimmer -> use [https://app.stellaswap.com/exchange/cross-chain-swap](https://app.stellaswap.com/exchange/cross-chain-swap) to swap USDC (Ethereum) to Glimmer (Moonbeam)
+    * c) Get USDC.wh -> use [https://portalbridge.com/](https://portalbridge.com/) to swap USDC (Ethereum) to USDC (Moonbeam) (called "USDC wrapped" on that interface - you can verify the USDC.wh contract address is 0x931...C61D0c)
-    * d) Get USDC.wh -> use [https://portalbridge.com/](https://portalbridge.com/) to swap USDC (Ethereum) to USDC (Moonbeam) (called USDC wrapped on that interface)
+    * d) Get Glimmer -> use [https://app.stellaswap.com/exchange/cross-chain-swap](https://app.stellaswap.com/exchange/swap) to swap about 0.1 USDC.wh to GLMR

   * Once you've successfully transferred USDC.wh to your Metamask wallet, you should be able to see the balance in the "Tokens" area.
-If it doesn't automatically show up, you can adda custom token with the USDC.wh address on Moonbeam -> 0x931715FEE2d06333043d11F658C8CE934aC61D0c
+If it doesn't automatically show up, you can add a custom token with the USDC.wh address on Moonbeam -> 0x931715FEE2d06333043d11F658C8CE934aC61D0c

 ### Goto [https://diodenetwork.io/token](https://diodenetwork.io/token) and choose how many NFTs you want